NVIDIA/ContrastiveLosses4VRD/README.md

   * packaging
   * [pycocotools](https://github.com/cocodataset/cocoapi)
   * tensorboardX

+  * tqdm
+  * pillow
+  * scikit-image
 * An NVIDIA GPU and CUDA 8.0 or higher.
 Some operations only have gpu implementation.

+A dockerfile with all necessary dependencies is included in docker/Dockerfile.

 ## Compilation
 Compile the CUDA code in the Detectron submodule and in the repo: